fluxninja/aperture/docs/content/references/configuration/policy.md

 ### v1FlowSelector {#v1-flow-selector}

-Describes which flows a [dataplane component](/concepts/flow-control/flow-control.md#components) should apply to
+Describes which flows a [flow control component](/concepts/flow-control/flow-control.md#components) should apply to